7shi/dante-la-el/Inferno/MT/compare-en.md

 So bitter is it that death is little more.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">7</td><td>
-So much it is bitter that little is more death;
+So bitter that little is more death;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">7</td><td>
 So bitter it is that death is hardly more so;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">7</td><td>
-It is so bitter that it is almost death;
+It is so bitter that death is but little more;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">7</td><td>
 It is so bitter that it is almost death;